qingnanl/ALTSS/README.md

 - **P-reads** and **P-length** are the same thing for a user defined promoter region.
 The recommended length is 2000 bp;
 - **scale** is a scale factor, recommended to use 10000.

 In this method, we solely rely on the gene annotation (`refGene file`) for filtering out the genes that do not have alternative TSS.
 In other words, we only calculate the TSS enrichment score for genes with alternative TSS annotated.
-The way to calculate this score is simply inspired by the 'routine' quality control method for snATAC-seq data, which is to calculated the overall TSS enrichment score for a cell.
+The way to calculate this score is simply inspired by the 'routine' quality control method for snATAC-seq data, which is to calculate the overall TSS enrichment score for a cell.
 The cells very low scores are recommended to be filtered out from further analysis.
-Here we expand this to each TSS.
+Here we expand this to each individual TSS.

 ### System requirement and how to run this pipeline
 To run this pipeline, the followings are required: